BU-Spark-Learning-Ambassadors/rust-ic_adventure_instructions/README.md

 ## Difficulty = ⭐️⭐️

 ## What you will build:
+- Design a text-based adventure game in Rust where players navigate through different scenarios, make choices, and face consequences.
+Use enums and pattern matching to represent game states.
-- Enhance the Rustic Adventure Game by adding features such as an inventory system, random events, and a scoring mechanism.
+- Also enhance the Rustic Adventure Game by adding features such as an inventory system, random events, and a scoring mechanism.

 ## How you will build it:
 - Read the provided Rust code with detailed comments and pseudocode.